FAQ: Support Services

 Is a library instruction session required for any classes?

 Yes.
 English Composition I, English Composition I with Workshop, and English Composition II all require a library instruction session, held during your class’s regular meeting time, to help prepare students to write their research-based papers.
 These sessions are held in the library’s computer lab and are led by a librarian who will introduce students to the resources available to them through the library.
 Instructors are expected to remain with their class while it is having its library instruction session.

 Instructors should schedule a library instruction session as soon as they know when they would like it to be held—you can even schedule a session before the semester begins.
 Remember, there are a lot of sections of these three courses, so your preferred day/time may not be available if you wait until the last minute to book it.

-Update August 2013: The library no longer offers information literacy sessions for classes that meet at 7:00 a.m.
+The library does not offer information literacy sessions for classes that meet at 7:00 a.m.
 If your class meets at 7:00 a.m., your students will need to fulfill this requirement by doing the online research tutorials used by online composition courses.

 What tutoring services are available for students?

 The Academic Support Center (ASC) provides free drop-in tutoring for a wide variety of subjects, including composition classes.
 Tutoring is available both in S020 and online, as well as at our satellite site in Bridgewater.
 Please inform your students of this great resource on your syllabus and remind them of it in class.
 You may also arrange a "class trip" to the ASC to introduce your students to what they have to offer; just contact the ASC for details.

 The ASC also has software to help students with their typing skills.
 Students may drop in anytime to use this software.

 - Request for Tutoring Form (.pdf): Instructors can use this form to refer individual students to the ASC for tutoring.